rvp47/MechaCar_Statistical_Analysis/README.md

 ## Overview of Analysis

 The MechaCar is the newest prototype developed by AutoRU.
-There have been some production issues that are hindering the the manufacturing team's proggress.
+There have been some production issues that are hindering the the manufacturing team's progress.
 This analysis aims to provide insights that may help the team figure out what must be improved.
 In this analysis, a multiple linear regression analysis was performed to identify which variables in the dataset predict the mpg of the MechaCar prototypes.
 Next, summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots were collected.
 T-Tests were run to determine if the manufacturing lots are statistically different from the mean population.
 Finally, a statistical study was designed to compare vehicle performance of the MechaCar vehicles against other manufacturers' vehicles.

 - Deliverable 1: Linear Regression to Predict MPG
 - Deliverable 2: Summary Statistics on Suspension Coils